-Upcoming changes to the Ward of Court system
+Changes to the Ward of Court system in April 2023

 The Act introduces new guiding principles about interacting with a person who has difficulties with their decision-making capacity and establishes a system of decision support arrangements for these people.

-However, the Committee’s powers come from the court.
-The Committee can only do what the court authorises and the Office of Wards of Court must be kept informed of all actions taken on behalf of the Ward.
+When a person was made a ward of court, the High Court appointed somebody appropriate to act on their behalf – this person or persons is known as the “committee”.
+The committee’s powers come from the court.
+The Committee can only do what the court authorises them to do.
+The Office of Wards of Court must be kept informed of all actions taken on behalf of the Ward.

 Managing the Ward’s affairs